gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

 Button control
 ------------------------------

-| Use def blocks wiht button pressing.
+| Use def blocks with button pressing to display random light colours.

 .. code-block:: python